RoyceTheBiker/Haruspex/README.md

 ##  3. <a name='CompilingTheAPK'></a>Compiling The APK
 This step requiers the user to have a login account with [Expo](https://expo.dev)

+The compiler does not generate log files on the build system.
+Compile log files are found in the web console for the project on [expo.dev](https://expo.dev/)

 ```bash
 eas build -p android --profile development
 ```